ManishLade/coding-practice/how-to-success-in-coding-interview.md

 5. Permutation: DFS, Leetcode 60

 ## String prefix problem
-1. Use Trie to solve the prefix problems.
+1. Use Trie to solve the string prefix problems.
 2. Trie also can be used to compose a dictionary.

 ## Edge Testing Cases